All Episodes

 They've got so many restrictions on them that they don't have the flexibility of a Walmart in a number of areas in terms of pricing.

-And they are truly, you know, when you go to the Boomtown Mall, you're not competing.
+And they are truly, you know, when you go to the boomtown mall, you're not competing.

-But for this purpose, when you go to the Boomtown Mall on Black Friday, you're not going into stores competing with the rest of the world on a retail basis.
+Well, this is not even in the larger scope you are, but for this purpose, when you go to the boomtown mall on Black Friday, you're not going into stores competing with the rest of the world on a retail basis.

-All these reports of massive obscene profits following Hurricane Katrina end up being paper profit that is wiped out once oil comes in at a different price, and that oil that's sold has to be replaced.
+All these reports of massive obscene profits following Hurricane Katrina end up being paper profit that is wiped out once oil comes in at a different price and that oil that's sold has to be replaced.

-You think you've made a big profit until you go out and have to replace the house with a new one, and you find out that it's going to cost you more or just as much to get a bigger house or the same house than what you sold, so that's paper profit.
+And you find out that it's going to cost you more or just as much to get a bigger house or the same house than what you sold.

 But I've tried that and I've learned it doesn't work.